microsoft/SPTAG/README.md

 docker run -it <CONTAINER_NAME>
 ```
 It should go into bash shell.
-Run LS verify the files are there"
+Run LS verify the files are there.
 ```
 ls
 ```